ahadali2004/heart-disease/README.md

 This project helped improve my understanding of:

-Classification problems in Machine Learning
+-Classification problems in Machine Learning

-Data preprocessing and cleaning
+-Data preprocessing and cleaning

-Exploratory Data Analysis techniques
+-Exploratory Data Analysis techniques

-Model evaluation using multiple metrics
+-Model evaluation using multiple metrics

-Feature importance and interpretation
+-Feature importance and interpretation